theinvoicingcompany/econnect-psb-php/README.md

 ## Use api

 Use the api using the default configuration after a successful login.
 In this example we are calling the send sales invoice api.
-The user must have send permission on the provide sender partyId.
+The user must have send permission on the provide sender [`partyId`][7].
 Also make sure the UBL is valid, otherwise it will be block for sending.
-The receiver partyId is optional, the PSB will use the best possible route we no receiver partyId is provided.
+The receiver [`partyId`][7] is optional, the PSB will use the best possible route we no receiver partyId is provided.

 ```php
 $config = \EConnect\Psb\Configuration::getDefaultConfiguration();